Loot box: Player expenditures and gambling concerns

 Loot boxes are considered part of the compulsion loop of game design to keep players invested in a game.
 Such compulsion loops are known to contribute towards video game addiction and are frequently compared to gambling addiction.
-This is in part due to the use of a "variable-rate reinforcement schedule" similar to how slot machines dole out prizes.
+This is in part due to the use of a "variable-ratio reinforcement schedule" similar to how slot machines dole out prizes.
 While many players may never spend real-world money in a loot-box system, such addictive systems can bring large monetary expenditures from "whales", players who are willing to spend large amounts of money on virtual items.
+A meta-analysis of 15 studies found that lootbox spending and problem gambling symptomology were moderately positively correlated.
 Gambling concerns are heightened in games that offer loot boxes and are known to be played by children.
 Loot boxes also feed into the social anxiety around the "fear of missing out" (FOMO), as some random drops from loot boxes may be available for only a limited time, and players will be more inclined to spend money to obtain loot boxes so they do not miss out on these items.
 The use of pity-timers in loot box redemption also can feed into the gambler's fallacy, appearing to give credence to the player that they will be assured of a high-rarity item if they open enough loot boxes.

 Video games have generally been considered games of skill rather than games of chance and thus are unregulated under most gambling laws, but researchers from New Zealand and Australia, writing in Nature Human Behaviour in 2018, concluded that "loot boxes are psychologically akin to gambling".
 A separate report from researchers in England in 2021 also concluded that loot boxes "are structurally and psychologically akin to gambling".

-Proponents for the use of loot boxes have countered complaints that they are gambling systems by likening them to opening collectible toys such as Hatchimals or booster packs from physical collectible card games (CCGs) like Magic: the Gathering.
+Proponents for the use of loot boxes have countered complaints that they are gambling systems by likening them to opening collectible toys such as Hatchimals or booster packs from physical collectible card games (CCGs) like Magic: The Gathering.
 In the United States CCGs have been subject to previous legal challenges related to if they are a form of gambling, but were not found liable.
 Some countries like Belgium have specifically exempted CCGs from gambling legislation because these games do not offer any type of gambling element.
 However, opponents of loot boxes address the fact that the process of opening a digital loot box is designed around a sensory experience and immediate return that can affect those that may be prone to gambling, a factor that does not exist with physical booster packs.